nestjs/docs.nestjs.com/content/microservices/custom-transport.md

 Which means that our method handler was properly executed.

 When using a `CustomTransportStrategy` with [Interceptors](/interceptors) the handlers are wrapped into RxJS streams.
-This means that you need to subscribe to them in order to excute the streams underlying logic (e.g. continue into the controller logic after an interceptor has been excuted).
+This means that you need to subscribe to them in order to execute the streams underlying logic (e.g. continue into the controller logic after an interceptor has been executed).

 An example of this can be seen below: